ftelschow/ResearchGroup/_pages/publications.md

 ## Preprints

-**Riding the SuRF to Continuous Land - I: Precise FWER Control with Gaussian Related Fields,**
+**Riding the SuRF to Continuous Land - I: Precise FWER Control with Gaussian Related Fields.**
 F. Telschow, and S. Davenport (2023).
 Soon to be submitted

 **Riding the SuRF to Continuous Land - II:  Precise FWER Control in Neuroimaging using Random Field theory.**
-S. Davenport, A. SChwartzman, T. Nichols, and F. Telschow (2023).
+S. Davenport, A. Schwartzman, T. Nichols, and F. Telschow (2023).
 Soon to be submitted

 **SCoPE Sets: A Versatile Framework for Simultaneous Inference.**